boxiXia/EvolutionaryComputationReview/README.md

 + simpler problems, GA overkill
 + baseline, comparison/diagnostics
-+ "inner loop" of GA
++ "inner loop" of more complex algorithms

 ### In which case use use EA